Collective or Class Actions and Claims Aggregation in the Netherlands

 Ever since the entry into force of the 2014 EU cartel damages directive and its implementation in Dutch law in 2017, multiple claims vehicles have been established for the purpose of pursuing cartel damage claims in Dutch courts.
 Claim vehicles seek to bundle claims of purchasers of products allegedly affected by a cartel and lodge cartel damages claims in their own name.
 They hire their own lawyers and experts, write their own submissions and carry the costs of the proceedings either themselves or through third-party funding.
 Individual claimants having assigned their claims to a claim vehicle are in principle not involved in the procedure.
 The assignment of the claim to the claim vehicle, however, doesn’t relieve the claim vehicle of having to prove and substantiate each individual claim, as well as the legal transfer of each claim.

-Some criticism has also been made as regards the opt-out mechanism in the current settlement system.
+Some criticism has also been made as regards the opt-out mechanism under the Class Actions Settlement Act.
 Aggrieved parties must already decide whether to opt-out at the beginning of the settlement procedure when they do not yet know what the results of the settlement procedure would be.
 Another implication of the opt-out has to do with trying to get a better understanding of the scope of the case.
-The current opt-out system does not allow defendants to distinguish between parties who have proactively chosen not to opt-out because they want to participate in the proceedings and parties who fail to opt-out because they are simply not interested in or aware of the case.
-This could affect the negotiations between the representative and the alleged defendant, as the defendant will, as a result, not know how many parties are likely to execute and seek payment under the settlement agreement.
+The opt-out system does not allow defendants to distinguish between parties who have proactively chosen not to opt-out because they want to participate in the proceedings and parties who fail to opt-out because they are simply not interested in or aware of the case.
+This could affect the negotiations between the representative and the alleged defendant, as the defendant will, as a result, not know how many parties are likely to execute the settlement agreement and seek payment under the settlement agreement.

-As a result of the reform, representative organisations will be able to seek financial damages in collective claims proceedings, thereby opening the possibility for monetary compensation claims.
+As a result of the reform, representative organisations are able to seek financial damages in collective claims proceedings, thereby opening the possibility for monetary compensation claims.
 To streamline different class actions, representative organisations are required to register their writ in a central register.
 So far, 12 writs have been registered, none of which relate to cartel damages claims.
 Should multiple representative organisations register writs relating to the same event and involving similar factual and legal issues, they will be referred to the same court, provided the representative is admissible.
 The different proceedings will then be consolidated and the court will appoint one exclusive representative that it believes is most suitable to litigate on behalf of all the representative organisations.
-The court, in doing so, takes into account the size of the collective whose interests are being represented, the financial interests of the represented parties, the other activities of the representative and the previous activities of or collective claims initiated by the representative.
+The court, in doing so, takes into account the size of the collective whose interests are being represented, the size of the financial interests of the represented parties, the other activities of the representative and the previous activities of or collective claims initiated by the representative.

-The admissibility criteria for representatives initiating proceedings will be stricter following the reform, especially since the reform has the purpose of having one exclusive representative acting on behalf of all parties in the proceedings.
+The admissibility criteria for representatives initiating proceedings are stricter following the reform, especially since the reform has the purpose of having one exclusive representative acting on behalf of all parties in the proceedings.
 The court will review whether these factual requirements for admissibility have been fulfilled.
 The representatives should not only have a supervisory body, they should also have appropriate and effective mechanisms for participation or representation in the decision-making of the persons whose interests are pursued by the claim, as well as sufficient means to pursue a claim and an accessible internet page with information on the representative.
 The latter should include information on the representative’s experience and skills in relation to initiating collective proceedings, among other things such as the articles of association of the representative.
 Board members of the representative may not pursue a profit via the representative.
 Similarly, the control over the claim and procedure should rest with the representative to a sufficient degree and not with the third-party funding litigation, as that could negatively affect the interests of the injured parties.
 The claim should also have a sufficient nexus with the Dutch jurisdiction, which is the case when: the representative demonstrates sufficiently plausibly that most of the parties whose interests it represents have their usual residence In the Netherlands; the defendant has its residence in the Netherlands and there are additional circumstances that suggest a connection to the Dutch jurisdiction; or if the event causing the damages occurred in the Netherlands.
 The representative should also prove that given the circumstances, he has made sufficient efforts to amicably resolve the claim.
 This is however not likely to significantly hinder admissibility, as it suffices that two weeks have passed after the defendant has been asked to enter into discussions.
 In a recent judgment for preliminary relief proceedings, the court also confirmed that the requirement to attempt an amicable solution does not hinder admissibility if consultation between the parties could not reasonably have contributed to resolving the dispute.

-Should the court decide that the claim is admissible and the representative has standing, national injured parties get the chance to opt-out (similar to the mechanism currently applicable in the event of collective settlement procedures).
-Said parties will then not be bound by the judgement rendered in the proceedings between the defendant and the exclusive representative appointed by the court.
-Foreign injured parties will in principle not be bound by the judgement, unless they opt-in after the appointment of the exclusive representative.
+Should the court decide that the claim is admissible and the representative has standing, national injured parties get the chance to opt-out (similar to the mechanism applicable under the Class Actions Settlement Act).
+Those parties will then not be bound by the judgment rendered in the proceedings between the defendant and the exclusive representative appointed by the court.
+Foreign injured parties will in principle not be bound by the judgment, unless they opt-in after the appointment of the exclusive representative.

 If settlement negotiations turn out successful, the parties must submit the settlement to the court for approval.
 If not, the court may settle the collective claim.
 In doing so, the court has the discretion to first ask the exclusive representative and defendant to submit collective claims settlement proposals.
-When settling the collective claim, the court will take into account such proposals (provided these have been submitted) while determining the compensation in categories, so that the amount of compensation is reasonable for each subgroup of injured parties.
+When settling the collective claim, the court will take into account such proposals (provided these have been submitted) while determining the compensation in categories where possible, so that the amount of compensation is reasonable for each subgroup of injured parties.
 As the court will accordingly decide on the damages awarded to each subgroup, this can also be seen as a ‘forced settlement’.
-As such a forced settlement could have far-reaching consequences, another opt-out possibility was eventually included in the legislative proposal.
-If the proceedings end with a court decision in which the court establishes a collective settlement that (certain) injured parties do not perceive beneficial, those injured parties will thus have a second chance to opt-out of the collective settlement.
+As such a ‘forced settlement’ could have far-reaching consequences, another opt-out possibility was eventually included in the legislative proposal that entered into force.
+If the proceedings end with a court decision in which the court establishes a collective settlement that (certain) injured parties do not perceive beneficial, those injured parties now have a second chance to opt-out of the collective settlement.
 Injured parties accordingly have a first possibility to opt-out at the beginning of the proceedings, as well as an additional possibility to opt-out when the court establishes a settlement agreement.
 This could be to the detriment of defendants seeking to settle as many claims a possible while going through the settlement procedure.